ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 Add another input to the top level module to switch to 60, 60, 60, hundredths .. for a stop watch.

 There are colon segments in the displays that may be connected to the FPGA, but not documented in the XCD file.
 First see if they light up with a power supply.
 Use a Nexys 4 DDR board that is partially working for this.
 Chase some traces with ohm meter.

+Rewrite BCD module in nested for loops and add to the top level module.